Rostov-on-Don Hippodrome: History

 At the end of the 19th and beginning of the 20th centuries, horse breeding in Don Host Oblast was developing at a rapid pace, with both local Cossacks and private entrepreneurs were engaged at.
 The latter were also subsidized by the state.
 In the middle of 1880, in Zadonye there were 86-89 stud farms, and by 1900 their number had reached 145 with a total horse population of 83 thousand.
 Approximately during the same years, horse racing societies were established in Novocherkassk and Nakhichevan-on-Don.
 Amateur trotting races became a popular entertainment for locals.
-In the first half of the 1890s, the provincial authorities allocated a land plot for a racecourse in Balabanovo Grove.
-The first races took place already in 1894.
 In Rostov-on-Don the racecourse was opened in 1902.

 Under the Soviet regime, all private stud farms, as well as all cossack herds, were liquidated due to the policy of decossackization.
 The soon-to-come 1921-22 famine also contributed to the worsening of the situation: horse-breeding almost ceased to exist.

 Yet right after the end of the 1917-23 Civil War, the authorities tried to improve the situation.
 For example, in November 1920 in Rostov-on-Don, the Office of Horse Breeding and Horse Breeding was established, and new stud farms were organized on those lands where there used to be private ones.
 Nevertheless, the situation remained extremely difficult: on the Don in 1923 there were only 2,000 valuable mares.
 The recovery of the industry took place with great hardship.

 With the gradual revival of horse breeding in 1920s―1930s, Rostov Hippodrome was also reopened in 1925.

 But already in 1952 by the decision of the authorities many horse farms were liquidated, and some of the horses were killed.
 In Rostov Oblast out of 22 stud farms only 5 were ledt, and out of 132 breeding farms ― only 3.
 These actions again caused great material and moral damage to the industry.

 In 2002, on the eve of its 100th anniversary, Rostov Hippodrome ceased to be a state-owned enterprise.
 Currently it belongs to "AgroSoyuz Yug Rusi" LLC, thus becoming the first private racing track in modern Russia.